-Bread and butter pickles are easy to make with this pickle recipe, and i love them.
+My Bread and butter pickles recipe that’s easy to make and i love them.
 These are great to can and store for the winter.
 I love it when i open a jar in the snowy winter and crunch on summer. neat.
 Check out this bread and butter pickle recipe and video on canning pickles.

 Eric’s Bread and Butter Pickle Recipe